pavithraus/Task-2-EDA/README.md

 ## Project Contents

-- `Titanic-Dataset.csv` — Original dataset
+- `Titanic.csv` — Original dataset
-- `task2_EDA.py` — Python script for all preprocessing + visualizations
+- `Visualization-statistics.py` — Python script for all preprocessing + visualizations
-- `images/` — Folder containing all visual plots
+- `output-image/` — Folder containing all visual plots
 - `README.md` — This documentation

 ---

+## Resources used

+Dataset-Titanic.csv

 ## Tools Used